 ||8 year / 120,000 miles

 The Tesla Model 3 is a winner – it has an impressive real-world battery range, a roomy and airy cabin, drives beautifully in all versions, and offers driver-assistance tech that largely works seamlessly in the UK.
-Despite nearly all controls being accessed via the central touchscreen, it all works well – as if the car's designers are as well versed in infortainment operating systems as they are in vehicle dynamics.
+Despite nearly all controls being accessed via the central touchscreen, it all works well – as if the car's designers are as well versed in infotainment operating systems as they are in vehicle dynamics.

-It's not quite perfect – no car is – and there will be some who would bemoan the lack of SUV-syle practicalities, while the fastback shape hints at a more useful hatchback the car didn't receive.
-There are already some murmurings about less-than optiumum customer service when things go wrong, too – so a word to the wise if you're thinking of moving across from a more established premium player... you won't feel quite as loved as you might hope if things go wrong.
+It's not quite perfect – no car is – and there will be some who would bemoan the lack of SUV-style practicalities, while the fastback shape hints at a more useful hatchback the car didn't receive.
+There are already some murmurings about less-than optimum customer service when things go wrong, too – so a word to the wise if you're thinking of moving across from a more established premium player... you won't feel quite as loved as you might hope if things go wrong.

 But overall, and with these caveats in mind, the Tesla Model 3 comes highly recommended.
 It's still the most usable electric car on the market, thanks to Tesla's brilliant Supercharger network, while the well-planned interior is bristling with clever design and storage solutions that make day-to-day use even more enjoyable.
 Given it's been on sale for some time now, we're still waiting for the opposition to catch up.